-Missing Noir M (2015) is the best and most intelligent crime melodrama I have ever watched in my entire life.
+Missing Noir M (2015) is the best and most intelligent crime solving melodrama I have ever watched in my entire life.
 The writer, Yoo Jin Lee, is truly gifted!
 I grieved when it ended at only ten episodes and I desperately want a season two of this incredible drama!
 I miss the characters already!
 The OCN (Orion Cinema Network) Cable channel in Korea runs older international movies and specialty shows made for television, often of the crime-solving genre.
 They must know what they are doing because this one knocked my socks off from beginning to end.
 I was glued to my screen every moment.
 A bomb could have gone off across the street from my house and I wouldn't have budged from my screen!
 On some dramas I tend to nod off -- not this one!
 I also loved that it had no romance to muck up the intrigue of each episode's stories.
 How refreshing!
 The cinematography was also second to none, with a lot of time spent on clever sets as well.
 I loved the brown-house style home that served as the temporary home of the characters.
 I must also mention the OST (Soundtrack) which was mesmerizing, unique, and perfect for this superb crime melodrama.
-I hope someone in Korea puts it on CD, or at least iTunes!

 The two lead male actors had magnificent personal chemistry together, Kim Kang Woo (Story Of A Man) and Park Hee Soon (films Hansel and Gretel and The Scam).
 They both play forensic detectives who are hired to solve the most difficult missing person cases in the country.
 I was heartened to know that both men had worked with the late Park Yong Ha (a favorite actor of mine from Winter Sonata and Story Of A Man) who is now deceased), and that Park Hee Soon is involved in a charity school in his name, so I felt these two guys must have a personal connection there and a familiarity with one another that translated perfectly to the screen in the development of their characters as co-workers and friends.
 The lead actress is Jo Bo Ah (Horse Doctor) who did an outstanding job as a police detective computer and CCTV hacker who works with them to solve the cases.